GateHouseMedia/PLBID/README.md

 AND (ATTEND = "3" OR ATTEND = "4")
 ```

-Infants delivered by home midwives
+Deaths of infants delivered by home midwives
 ```
 SELECT COUNT (*) FROM [iteam-156720:BID.NUM]
 WHERE BWTR4 = "3"